Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-A fitting note about these REI hiking shorts:
+Fitting notes about these REI hiking shorts:

 Plus, I think the best womens hiking shorts have a bit of room in them for expansion after a big lunch, or monthly bloating issues.

-If you absolutely love wearing shorts on hiking trails, here's an idea for chilly mornings or changing seasons.
+For instance: If you absolutely love wearing shorts on hiking trails, here's an idea for chilly mornings or changing seasons.

 This makes sense for hiking women for lots of reasons: